A Category of Banach Space Functors: Kolmogorov spaces

-Recall that for an ordered set $B$ there is an opposite ordered set $B^{op}$.
-The underlying set $B^{op}$ is the same as $B$, but the order relation on $B^{op}$ is {\em opposite} to that of $B$: it $t \ge s$ in $B$, then $s \ge t$ in $B^{op}$.
+is defined.
+While ordinary morphisms are defined over $B^{op} \times B$, differential operators have the peculiarity to define sections of a relative Banach space with the opposite base $ B \times B^{op} $.

 Obviously, by this operation downsets and upsets get interchanged.
-Given a Banach space $E$ over $B$ there is the following variant of kolmogorification.
+Given a Banach space there is the opposite Kolmogorification procedure.
 For $b \in B$ we can define a Banach space by taking bounded horizontal sections over the {\em upset}: